Welcome to the Valencia Laboratory

 Research Assistant Professor, Principal investigator

-Interests: Mitochondria, running, dogs, mountains, new lab equipment, fresh blood samples
+Interested in mitochondria, running, dogs, mountains, new lab equipment, and fresh blood samples.

 Former Students